Recoskie/JDasm/docs/Basics.md

 <br />

 <strong>The most we can do is encrypt an entire file.
-Then decrypt the file to bring it back to the raw standard formats.
-To have some level of security.</strong>
+Then decrypt the file to bring it back to the raw standard formats, to have some level of security.</strong>

 <br />